Lourdes apparitions: 11 February

 On Thursday, 11 February 1858, less than a week before Ash Wednesday, 14-year-old Bernadette Soubirous was out gathering firewood with her sister Toinette and a friend at the grotto of Massabielle outside Lourdes.
 There, she reportedly had the first of 18 visions of what she termed "a small young lady", not in French but in the regional Occitan: uo petito damizelo, standing in a niche in the rock.
 Her sister and the friend stated that they had seen nothing.

-On realizing that she alone, and not her companions, had seen the apparition, Soubirous asked her sister not to tell anyone what had happened.
+On realising that she alone, and not her companions, had seen the apparition, Soubirous asked her sister not to tell anyone what had happened.
 Toinette, however, was unable to keep silent, and told their mother, Louise Soubirous.
 Because their mother had suspected the children were lying, both girls received a beating, and Soubirous was forbidden to return to the grotto again.
 A few days passed and Soubirous asked for permission to go again with her siblings and the permission was granted.

 14 February

-The following Sunday her mother reluctantly gave her permission to go to the grotto.
-She and two friends arrived and begin to pray the rosary.
-Bernadette again saw the apparition, and this time threw holy water at it.
+On the following Sunday, her mother reluctantly gave her permission to go to the grotto.
+She and two friends arrived and began to pray the rosary.
+Bernadette again saw the apparition.
+Once seeing it, she threw Holy water on it.
 She told the vision that if she came from God she was to stay, but if not, she was to go.
 The lady simply bowed her head and smiled.
 Then Soubirous continued saying the rosary.
 When she had finished, the apparition disappeared and the girls returned for Vespers.

 Troubled by the notion that the apparition might represent an evil spirit, Soubirous used the holy water as a test.
 A further and positive reassuring sign was the apparition's beautiful bare feet; evil apparitions (even when taking human form) were believed to have cloven hooves or animal paws.